Answers to Frequently Asked Questions

 2: Will HeadMouse work with my Speech Generating Device (SGD)?

 In general yes, HeadMouse works with any device (computer, tablet or SGD) that accepts a standard USB mouse.

 3: Will HeadMouse work with my iPad or iPhone?

 Yes, with version 13 and newer of the operating system, HeadMouse Nano will work with iPadOS and iOS.
 Just obtain the appropriate adapter (Lightning or USB-C) from Origin Instruments, Apple or a third party supplier and plug it in.
 HeadMouse Nano is a USB mouse emulator and as far as the iPad or iPhone knows a standard desktop mouse is attached.

-With iPhone and some iPads you will need to use an external power source.
 If you see an error message that says this device uses too much power then you need to use a Lightning adapter that has a connector for your charger or an external battery.
 For USB-C devices you will need a powered USB hub.
 The hub can use a wall charger or an external battery.

 Yes, HeadMouse is a standard USB mouse and all Windows tablets will work with an external mouse.
 However, you may need to purchase a special adapter if the tablet does not have a full size, USB A, host connector.

 5: Will HeadMouse work with my Android tablet?